 To stir, fill your mixing glass with ice, grab your bar spoon/metal rod, insert it into the glass and STIR!
 Holding the stem in-between your middle two fingers and circling with your wrist (as opposed to your arm) will help you achieve mastery (see video below).

 A good rule of thumb is to stir until the ‘bite’ in the back of your throat from the alcohol has somewhat disappeared.
 That usually takes around 30 seconds.

 Whether or not you shake or stir a cocktail is a commonly debated subject in the world of mixing drinks.
 To be honest, I’ve heard convincing arguments from both sides.
 Here are a couple of interesting articles if you want to look into further:

 - A Scientific Argument for Never Shaking Gin

 - To Shake or Not To Shake, That is the Question

 - When to Shake, When to Stir: Or, How James Bond Destroyed Drinks

-I’m not entirely convinced of the bruising arguments, but the points of dilution, temperature, texture, and appearance all make a lot of sense.
+I’m not entirely convinced of the bruising arguments, but on the points of dilution, temperature, texture, and appearance, the arguments make a lot of sense.